 CBD Laws – Noise & Confusion

 Therefore, when companies claim that CBD is “legal in all 50 states,” they do so because of the lack of follow-through when it comes to cannabidiol arrests.
 Proponents of transporting CBD across state lines have more than one leg to stand on.

-Effects of the 2018 Farm Bill
+The 2018 Farm Bill Legalized Hemp

-The Farm Bill 2018 went much further.
-It legalized the cultivation of hemp and declassified it as a Schedule I controlled substance.
-It defined ‘hemp’ as the Cannabis sativa L. plant and any part of the plant with a THC concentration of no more than 0.3%.
+The Farm Bill of 2018 went much further and legalized hemp cultivation and declassified it as a Schedule I controlled substance.
+The new law defined ‘hemp’ as the Cannabis sativa L. plant and any part of the plant with a THC concentration of no more than 0.3%.

 “I think people think [CBD] is high on [the DEA’s] priority list right now.
 It is not.”

 Even at that stage, the DEA realized that CBD was not killing people.
 Since the Farm Bill became law, cannabidiol is even lower down on the DEA’s list.
-The fact is: Hundreds of CBD companies sell the compound and transport it across state lines every single day.
+The fact is: hundreds of CBD companies sell the compound and transport it across state lines every single day.
 Aside from the occasional anomaly, you don’t hear stories of online stores, in particular, closing down due to law enforcement interference.

-The USPS Speaks Out About Mailing CBD
+The USPS Speaks out About Mailing CBD

-The new USPS policy states that you can mail hemp and hemp-based products like CBD, with a maximum THC content of 0.3% in the following circumstances:
+USPS policy states that you can mail hemp and hemp-based products like CBD, with a maximum THC content of 0.3% in the following circumstances:

 - You retain a record that establishes your compliance with the laws.
 This record includes lab test reports or compliance reports for at least two years after the mailing date.